Southfield Separation of Assets Attorney

 Further, if you are awarded an asset that holds debt like a vehicle or home, you are solely responsible for that debt.
 It is important to seek the advice of a Southfield separation of assets attorney to ensure you are not saddled with more marital debt than you can comfortably handle or are responsible for.

 At Haque Legal, we are prepared to step in and advocate for the separation of assets arrangement that you desire.
 One of our Southfield separation of assets lawyers will walk you through your best options.
+We are also happy to help with Southfield child custody cases and other family matters.
 Contact us or call today at (248) 996-9954